dxyz004/dear-diary/content/midtermoutline.md

    * Reusability of application and/or user interface compoents
    * Ability to develop the application...

-- Basic ideas for implementation/methodology.
+- Basic ideas for implementation and methodology.
 Probably not code-based testing on MT.
 "Modern software can talk with other software".

 - Create your own diagrams.
 More "flexibile" than library example (of which the blank boxes represent short-term/long-term goals)...

 	**Statechart** ExceptionAndLightBulbClass.pdf ...

-- Unit Testing in Java: How Tests Drive the Code supplementary textbook
+- "Unit Testing in Java: How Tests Drive the Code" supplementary textbook

 - Create a control flow graph.
 Write out paths that satisfy edge converage.
 Write conditions.
 Write test cases.
 Invisible paths vs visible paths.